 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-Financial instruments that potentially subject the Company to a significant concentration of credit risk consist primarily of cash.
-The Company limits its exposure to credit loss by placing its cash with major Canadian financial institutions.
+Financial instruments that potentially subject the Company to a significant concentration of credit risk consist primarily of cash and net investment in sublease.
+The Company limits its exposure to credit loss by placing its cash with major Canadian financial institutions and monitors the incoming sublease monthly payments to ensure they are current.